evanx/redishub-legacy/README.md

 It is envisaged as online hub of Redis keyspaces accessed via HTTPS.
 These can be private, public or shared.
 We support various Redis commands for lists, sets etc, although not all yet.
 I plan to upgrade to latest Redis 3.2, and support GEO commands soon.

-RedisHub can used as a serverless database for some low-volume use cases e.g. less than 50 QPS, and currently for ephemeral data e.g. expiring from RAM if not accessed for some minutes or days.
+RedisHub is intended as a free serverless database for some low-volume use cases e.g. 30Mb RAM and 10 QPS, for ephemeral data e.g. expiring from RAM if not accessed for some minutes or days.

 Currently, ephemeral keyspaces are created with a randomly generated name, which you can keep secret, or share.